rthalley/dnspython/README.md

 ## ABOUT THIS RELEASE

-This is dnspython 2.0.0rc1, the first release candidate for dnspython 2.0.0.
+This is the dnspython 2.0.0 development branch.
 Please read
 [What's New](https://dnspython.readthedocs.io/en/latest/whatsnew.html) for
 information about the changes in this release.